 “You know I have pledged myself to the public to keep a strict eye on Lord Shelburne’s motions; and that is my sole motive for being so much in Berkeley-square; and that, you may tell my friends, is the sole reason they have not seen me at Brookes’s [sic].”

 Fox had always been considered a rake, a drinker, and a gambler.
-Moreover, he was a notorious womanizer.
-Thus, his love affair with Elizabeth became so infamous George Selwyn, a witty Member of Parliament, once observed:
+Moreover, he was a notorious womanizer and was known to have had at time a tremendous crush on an actress named Elizabeth Farren.
+Because of his womanizing reputation his love affair with the courtesan Elizabeth Armistead became so infamous George Selwyn, a witty Member of Parliament, once observed:

 “The connexion was perfectly right, since the Man of the People, and no other person ought to be the Cecisbeo [sic] of the Woman of the People.”